Greenhouse Gas Regulation

 The Policy Concerns

-Efficient Use of Greenhouse Gas Reduction Funds.
-Profits from the credits produced in the cap-and-trade auction have generated more than $8 billion in funding to state agencies for emission reduction programs and projects.
-The Legislature intentionally left flexibility in determining appropriate projects.
+• Efficient Use of Greenhouse Gas Reduction Funds.
+Proceeds from the credits produced in the cap-and-trade auction have generated more than $9 billion in funding to state agencies for emission reduction programs and projects.
+The Legislature left flexibility for state agencies in determining appropriate projects.
 However, AB 398 established GHG reduction fund spending priorities, including:

 The bill also contained certain reporting and oversight requirements to ensure market performance and track progress on emission reductions to ensure California meets its ambitious climate change goals.
-The Legislature should ensure that GHG reduction funds are creating measurable and substantial reductions in GHG emissions, which is the goal of the cap-and-trade program.
+The Legislature should ensure that GHG reduction funds are directed toward projects that create measurable and substantial reductions in GHG emissions, which is the goal of the cap-and-trade program.